 Playing at inside left, he was the creative spark of our 1954/5 side.
+He won high praise when completely dominating the legendary Danny Blanchflower in the win over Spurs.
 He was regarded as one of the best ball players in the Northern Division, his talent and skills set him apart.
 Highly rated, he had the ability to hold up the ball would lay on countless chances for others.

 After netting vital goals in the FA Cup victories at Blackpool and Bishop Auckland, Sid missed the semi-final against Newcastle at Hillsborough with a back injury which City drew 1-1.
 He did play in the replay when City lost 2-1 at Roker Park, but his injury caused him to miss the last 10 league games of that campaign which harmed the clubís promotion hopes, some thought cost City promotion.